 Dripping faucets can be annoying.
 Not only they waste a lot of water, but also a lot of money.
 On a yearly basis, you may be losing thousands of gallons of water.
 They are usually caused by a faulty component in your plumbing system.
 Do you have a working PRV?
 I bet it is the latter then.

 You can make your faucet repair job your own DIY project.
 Just make sure the type of fixture you have.
 Ball faucets are the types that you find in your kitchen.
 In bathrooms, cartridge faucets are common.
 You will find a lot of tutorials on the internet.
 In case you can’t handle it, call us.

 6. Check for Clogged Drains

 You are a homeowner.
-At some point of your life, you are likely to get a clogged drain.
-Taking showers in your tub usually leaves hairs that further gets stuck into the pipes.
+At some point in your life, you are likely to get a clogged drain.
+Taking showers in your tub usually leaves hairs that further get stuck into the pipes.
 Imagine that happening for months.
 Now you have a clogged drain.

 How to get rid of these?
 The best idea is to call a plumber.
 Don’t use cleaners on your own because these cleaners typically carry chemicals that harm your pipes.
 A plumber’s snake or something similar like that can pull out any debris blocking your pipes.

 This is very important for every homeowner out there.
 Unless, of course, you are a plumber yourself!